Soneso/Arcturus/README.md

 ## Implementation status

-Currently the plugin can fetch data related to Stellar accounts and their payments.
+Currently the plugin can fetch data related to
+- Stellar accounts and their payments.
+- Transactions and operations

 Please see this [example conversation](https://github.com/Soneso/Arcturus/blob/main/example.md).